The best AI sentiment analysis tools in 2021

-The 17 best sentiment analysis tools out there – both paid and free.
+The 10 best AI sentiment analysis tools out there – both paid and free.
 Let’s have a look at them!

 First and foremost, we need to take a look inside the Mentions tab.